 Depending on the car you have, the options available to you will be different as there are many different types of car keys.
 Car key copies are generally the easiest to get, but car key origination (when you’ve lost all of your car keys) your choices of getting a key made are more limited.
 The cost of making a car key will also depend on where you go to get the car key made.

-What are the Different Types of Car Keys?
+What are the Different Types of Car Keys that Can be Made?

 How to Get a Car Key Copy Made

 Lost All Your Keys?
 How to Get a Car Key Originated

-When You Likely Need a Dealer to Make the Key
+When You Likely Need a Dealer to Make a Car Key

 What are the Common Types of Car Keys Made?